capistrano/capistrano/documentation/getting-started/preparing-your-application/index.markdown

 Servers can be defined in a bunch of ways, the following shows defining two servers, one where we set the username, and another where we set the port.
-These host strings are parsed and expanded out in to the equivilent of the server line after the comment:
+These host strings are parsed and expanded out in to the equivalent of the server line after the comment:

 {% prism ruby %}